Free College Starts Here. Do you qualify? Click here

 • 4

 This course is designed to introduce the student to the biochemical principals involved in the synthesis, structure and function of biologically important molecules (Proteins, Lipids, Carbohydrates and Nucleic Acids).
 Examination of the intricate relationship between the structure and function of these molecules will give insight into the biological processes of the living cell.
 Topics will include: catalytic activity and kinetics of enzymes; how molecules outside the cell regulate what happens inside the cell; how understanding the biochemistry of these molecules has spurred the growth of a relatively new industry - Biotechnology.
-Prerequisites: CHE121/131 and MAT103 with “C” or better.
-Safety protocols must be observed in all lab classes.
-These include: no food, no drink, and no-open-toe shoes, appropriate clothing.
-Only registered students may enter labs.
+Prerequisites: CHE121 and MAT103 with “C” or better.
+This course includes an additional 3-hour lab.

 • BTC 220